Women of Algiers: 1847–1849 painting

-The second painting was created between 1847 and 1849 and currently resides at the Musee Fabre in Montpellier, France.
+The second painting was created between 1847 and 1849 and currently resides at the Musée Fabre in Montpellier, France.
 The composition of the figures remains the same, however the women are now depicted as smaller figures and fade back into the background.
 The melody of gold, burnt umber, and red tones blending together creates a hazy, dreamlike reverie.
-Instead of leaving the scene the black slave is now lifting away the curtain to reveal the seated women to the viewer.
+Instead of leaving the scene, the enslaved black woman is now lifting away the curtain to reveal the seated women to the viewer.
 The women on the left wears a lower plunging neckline revealing her décolletage and she now stares softly at the viewer with a warm, inviting gaze.

 The second painting was created fifteen years after the 1834 original.
 In comparison, the viewer can see the influence of time and nostalgia upon the interpretation of visual information.
 The slightly fantasied scene has been transformed into a picture of pure nostalgia.
 The European concept of the harem further implants itself within Delacroix's work, ultimately creating a painting that objectifies and eroticizes the Algerian women to a greater extent than the original 1834 version.
 It was exhibited at the Salon of 1849 at the Tuileries Palace.